You’ll love my easy, quick, crushed pineapple upside down cake made with a boxed yellow cake mix in just 30 minutes time!

 Should Pineapple Upside Down Cake Be Refrigerated?

 Many people leave their pineapple upside down cakes out at room temperature, but to keep it the freshest longest, I recommend covering it and storing in the fridge.
-I love this cake stand with glass lid.

 It’s also always a good rule of thumb to store any baked goods with fruit in it in the refrigerator to avoid bacteria forming.